malcops/website/content/posts/projects/books-2021.md

 25. The World Beyond Your Head - Matt Crawford
 26. Maverick - Jason Riley
 27. The Mamba Mentality: How I Play - Kobe Bryant
+28. The Art of Learning - Josh Waitzkin